 Black Dragon Press have the tremendous honour to bring to you a limited edition screenprint for the excellent dystopian novel ‘Oryx & Crake’ by UK artist Sam Chivers, and approved by Canadian poet, novelist, literary critic, essayist, inventor, teacher and environmental activist Margaret Atwood!

-On sale Friday, August 3rd at 10am Mountain time (9am PDT) HERE.
+On sale Friday, February 8th at 5pm UK time (9am PST) HERE.

 “Head In The Clouds is a portrait of humanity.
 We are all living our own lives trying to do the best we can.
 It’s easy to get lost in all of the fastness of the world.
 Take time to be alone.
 Take time to be quiet.
 Learn what is important to you.
 What makes you happy?
 Choose those things to be in your life.
 Let go of things that don’t make you happy.
 Happiness.
 Gratitude.
 Awareness.
 Love.
 Respect.

 All things that are easier said than done.
 But it’s all about practice.
 The more you try to improve the more you will improve.
 Even if it is in the smallest of ways.
 It all adds up.
 Eventually we all will reach that place with our head in the clouds.
 Peace and love.
 It’s not that easy, but it is that simple.” – Brent Wickes